zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/_index.md

 #### Deletion of Unused Free Apps

-If a Free App, namely a [non-licensed](/developerportal/deploy/mendix-cloud-deploy/#free-app) app that uses the [public Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/), has never seen any acitivity sence it was created, it is kept on the [Team Server](/developerportal/general/team-server/) for a maximum of one year.
+If a Free App has never seen any acitivity sence it was created, it is kept on the [Team Server](/developerportal/general/team-server/) for a maximum of one year.
 After this period, the app, its repository, and any cloud resources will be permanently deleted.

 You can prevent this clean up by performing one of the following actions: